Illustration of Doodle, Bug & Bear Press’s sketch-loving mascot, drawing at a desk with a smile—illustrating one of our rhyming picture books.

 14-year-old Dom understood that justice isn’t just a woman’s fight—it’s everyone’s.

-Then came Bray, age 10, who gave us a protest quote too strong for silence:
+Then came Bray W., age 10, who gave us a protest quote too strong for silence:

 “Rise women, love your place.
 Always find your saving grace.”

-And then Charleigh, age 9, drew an image of women doing anything they wanted—because they’re allowed to let themselves shine.
+And then Charleigh L., age 9, drew an image of women doing anything they wanted—because they’re allowed to let themselves be seen.

 Together, their ideas formed Grace—an elderly butterfly who has walked this road before.